XML RSS

 Is organic meat green?

-But rearing animals for meat certainly puts more of a strain on the planet than vegetable-based foods.
+Rearing animals for meat certainly puts more of a strain on the planet than vegetable-based foods.
 The biggest factor is land use.
-It takes about 8 times as much land to produce meat as it does to produce an equivalent amount of vegetable protein.
+It takes on average about 8 times as much land to produce meat as it does to produce an equivalent amount of vegetable protein.
+Some products are far higher than this.

 In a world that is still unable to feed all its people, that is a significant fact.
 Many developing world economies export meat to rich western nations while their people subsist on low-protein diets.